matlab-deep-learning/llms-with-matlab/examples/RetrievalAugmentedGenerationUsingOllamaAndMATLAB.md

 # Retrieval\-Augmented Generation Using Ollama™ and MATLAB

-To run the code shown on this page, open the MLX file in MATLAB: [mlx-scripts/RetrievalAugmentedGenerationUsingOllamaAndMATLAB.mlx](mlx-scripts/RetrievalAugmentedGenerationUsingOllamaAndMATLAB.mlx)
+To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/RetrievalAugmentedGenerationUsingOllamaAndMATLAB.mlx](mlx-scripts/RetrievalAugmentedGenerationUsingOllamaAndMATLAB.mlx)

 This example shows how to use retrieval\-augmented generation to generate answers to queries based on information contained in a document corpus.